 It began with me.
 I was born from the author's enduring dream to one day write a book.
 Inspired by life in the wine industry in Margaret River, the setting was obvious, but what to name the winery central to the drama?
-The name had to resonate with the storyteller and reader alike through a strong sense of place.
+The name had to resonate with the storyteller and reader alike portraying strong sense of place.
 It needed to be epic, referencing the ocean, the landscape or the starry sky, majestic to behold in this part of the world.
 Beneath The Kite alludes to the Southern Cross constellation.
 Whether you live close to the ocean or some distance away, surrounded by forest or pastoral land, the Southern Cross sparkles above.
-The author knew it as 'the kite' and believed all Australians knew it that way.
+The author knew it as 'the kite', believing all Australians knew it that way.
 She was wrong.
-Still people have popped with interest and enthusiasm when the reference is explained, enjoying the name.
-Next, a project wine variety.
-Perhaps a varietal at home in the region serving the greater good—Margaret River’s luscious cabernets.
-Varietal malbec wines had just begun appearing on the scene and malbec and cabernet have history in Margaret River, blended together to form some of the region’s earliest commercial wines.
-Dark and delicious with nuances of intrigue, malbec was the obvious choice.
+Still people pop with interest and enthusiasm when the reference is explained, enjoying the name.
+Next, the story called for a project wine, but what variety?
+Perhaps a grape at home in the region serving the greater good—Margaret River’s luscious cabernets.
+Varietal malbec wines were just appearing on the scene and malbec and cabernet share history in Margaret River, blended together forming some of the region’s earliest commercial wines.
+Dark and delicious with nuances of intrigue, malbec resounded as the obvious choice.

 CRUSH - The Novel